DevOpsParthu/90DaysOfDevOps/2023/day16/day-16-solution.md

 </div>

-- Explanation: The `docker inspect` command provide the detail information of your container or image.Using docker ps -a command you check your IMAGE and CONTAINER ID of your TASK:1
+- **Explanation**: The `docker inspect` command provide the detail information of your container or image.Using docker ps -a command you check your IMAGE and CONTAINER ID of your TASK:1

 ### Use the `docker port` command to list the port mappings for a container.